romankuchin/ica0002-2025/rules.md

    can check your code yourself.
 If you need your code to be checked additionally, please ask.

-6. Exam is only accessible to those who have completed all the lab tasks.
+6. Final lab is only accessible to those who have completed all the lab tasks.

 7. Course result is either pass or fail (no grades).